dmnfarrell/dmnfarrell.github.io/_posts/2015-12-05-seaborn-plugin.markdown

 ##Tips data

 You can see from the above that such plots get complicated quickly and picking the correct 'factor' to plot may require some thought.
 As another, more realistic example, the tips data available in DataExplore can also be used to test the plugin.
-This has more categorical variables hat can be factors and hence even more complex.
+This has more categorical variables that can be factors and hence even more complex.
 The plot below is split on three factors - sex, smoker and day.
 You may try a combination of selections in the dialog to see which ones correspond to this plot.

 <div style="width: 400px;">
 <img src="/img/factorplot_tips1.png" width="400px">